NeoZorK/neozork-hld-prediction/docs/guides/wave-fastest-fix-summary.md

 - **Before**:
   - Red/blue lines appeared even with no signal values
   - Lines interpolated between signal segments
+  - Black lines showed for NOTRADE signals
+  - Confusing legend names with "traces"
 - **After**:
   - Lines only appear where there are valid signal values
   - Lines are discontinuous with gaps between segments
+  - Black lines (NOTRADE) are completely hidden
+  - Clean legend names: "Wave" for all segments
 - **Result**: Cleaner, more accurate visual representation matching MQL5

 ## 📋 Usage